nextoa/comb/README.md

 Comb
 ============

-A simply and high-performance framework for create concurrent program
+A simple and high-performance framework for create concurrent program